FAQs - Supporting you with issues of Harassment and Sexual Misconduct

 We are currently working with a team of University of Manchester academics to develop a robust, scientific measurement of the impact of our training offer.

 We have an annual communications plan for both students and staff.
-In addition all students receive information about the Advice and Response team and our single-source webpage within their student handbooks.
-A link to the single source webpage is also highlighted to prospective students in our University prospectus.
+In addition all students receive information about the Advice and Response team and our single-source webpage within their student handbooks and during the annual registration process.
+This information is also included on our Student Life webpages.